slowburn-dev/DataConfig/README.md

 ## Example

-Give a struct annotated in Unreal Property System:
+Give a struct annotated and processed with Unreal's Property System:

 ```c++
 UENUM()